-Menangle Sand and Soil will not commence quarrying operations in the Stage 8 area until this BRMP is approved by the Planning Secretary.
+Menangle Sand and Soil will not commence quarrying operations in the Substage 8D area or beyond until this BRMP is approved by the Planning Secretary.

 Menangle Sand and Soil will implement this BRMP as approved by the Planning Secretary.

 1.9.1 Staged biodiversity management and rehabilitation in the Stage 8 area